 Mortgages and deeds of trust require homeowners to maintain adequate insurance on the property so that the lender’s interest is protected in case of fire or other casualty.
 If you let this hazard insurance coverage lapse, the loan servicer can obtain insurance coverage at your expense.
-This is called force-placed or lender-placed insurance.
-Typically the servicer adds the cost of the force-placed insurance to your loan payment.
+This type of insurance is called force-placed or lender-placed insurance.
+The servicer may then charge you for the cost of the force-placed insurance.

 The following are a few examples of when a loan servicer might force-place insurance on a homeowner’s property:

-Force-place insurance is expensive.
-This can hinder a borrower who is already having difficulty making his or her monthly payment from bringing the loan current since it often results in a large increase in the monthly payments to cover the negative escrow balance.
-Sometimes it may even push an at-risk homeowner into foreclosure.
+Force-placed insurance is usually expensive, which can hinder a borrower who is already having difficulty making his or her monthly payment from bringing the loan current.
+(The servicer typically increases the borrower's monthly payment to cover the cost of the insurance.)
+Sometimes, at-risk homeowners go into foreclosure when they can't get caught up on the amounts owed.
 (If you are having trouble making your mortgage payments, there are workout options available to help you avoid foreclosure.)

-Force-place insurance usually provides less coverage than a homeowners policy.
-This is because it covers different risks than a typical homeowners policy.
-For example, a force-placed hazard insurance policy usually will not provide coverage for the borrower’s personal property, such as clothing or household items.
+Force-placed insurance usually provides less coverage than a homeowners policy because it covers different risks than a typical homeowners policy.
+For example, a force-placed hazard insurance policy usually will not provide coverage for the borrower’s personal property, like clothing or household items.
 Force-placed insurance also does not provide liability coverage for instances where the homeowner is responsible for damage or injuries to others.

-The Dodd-Frank Wall Street Reform and Consumer Protection Act requires that the loan servicer must send notice to the homeowner before force-place insurance can be ordered.
-The notice must inform the homeowner that:
+Federal law requires a loan servicer to send notice to the homeowner before it orders force-placed insurance.
+The notice must inform the homeowner that, among other things:

-If the loan servicer receives evidence of coverage, the servicer must then cancel the force-placed coverage and refund any duplicate coverage costs.
+If the loan servicer receives evidence of coverage, the servicer has to cancel the force-placed coverage and refund any duplicate coverage costs.

-If your loan servicer force-placed insurance coverage while you already had other coverage in place, and has since started a foreclosure action, you can challenge the duplicate charges in the foreclosure.
-Learn more in Challenging Late & Other Fees in Foreclosure.
+If you send your servicer a notice of error, but the servicer doesn’t respond—or if you're facing an imminent foreclosure—consider talking to an attorney.
+(If your loan servicer force-placed insurance coverage while you already had other coverage in place, and has since started a foreclosure action, you may want to challenge the duplicate charges in the foreclosure.
+Learn more in Challenging Late & Other Fees in Foreclosure.)